-In this talk, Bruce Schneier will take a retrospective look back at what we have learned from past attempts to secure these systems.
-He will also push us forward to consider seriously what technologies, laws, regulations, economic incentives, and social norms we will need to secure them in the future.
+In this talk, Bruce Schneier takes a retrospective look back at what we have learned from past attempts to secure these systems.
+He also pushes us forward to seriously consider what technologies, laws, regulations, economic incentives, and social norms we will need to secure them in the future.

 Bruce Schneier is an internationally renowned security technologist, called a security guru by The Economist.
 He is the author of 14 books, including The New York Times best-seller Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World, as well as hundreds of articles, essays, and academic papers.
 His influential newsletter Crypto-Gram and blog Schneier on Security are read by over 250,000 people.
 Schneier is a fellow at the Berkman Klein Center for Internet and Society at Harvard University, a Lecturer in Public Policy at the Harvard Kennedy School, a board member of the Electronic Frontier Foundation and the Tor Project, and an advisory board member of EPIC and VerifiedVoting.org.
 He is also a special advisor to IBM Security and the Chief Technology Officer of Resilient.